baikediguo/fusa/README.md

-Step 2: Testbench load (code in tb.v)
+Step 2: Testbench load (code in testbench.v)
 The role of the testbench is to:

 • Apply input stimulus signals to the circuit